nyno-kb/python-101/setup.md

 > 2. Double click on the Python install file
 > 3. Click "Modify"
 > 4. You will see "Optional features"
-> 5. Click "next"
+> 5. Click "Next"
 > 6. Select "Add python to environment variables"
 > 7. Click "Install"
 {: .callout}

 ### Check your version of Python
-Now that you have installed Python, it is a good idea to check if it was done succesfully before we move on to installing Jupyter Lab.
-Jupyter Lab is the IDE we will use for writing code during the course.
+Now that you have installed Python, it is a good idea to check if it was done succesfully.

-Open the PowerShell and type in:
+Open PowerShell and write:
 ~~~
 python --version
 ~~~